 - Slice and enjoy!

-- Roughly one large lemon will be enough for the lemon juice and lemon zest needed.
+- Roughly 2 large lemons will be enough for the lemon juice and lemon zest.

 - If you have enough lemon juice left over you can use that to mix with the coconut powdered sugar.
 If not, use water instead.